Worthy Of An Encore

 We also tried the calamari on roasted bell pepper puree ($15).
 This very delicious calamari was tossed with dried chile de árbol, which we were told we probably would not want to eat as they are very hot.
 I, of course, tried one and had to spit it out quickly before the tip of my tongue lit on fire.
 Live and learn.

-For dinner we ordered Duck Carnitas; roasted tomatillo, cauliflower, escabeche ($18).
+For dinner, we ordered Duck Carnitas; roasted tomatillo, cauliflower, escabeche ($18).
 This was a larger dish accompanied by two thick slices of grilled bread.
-Although the duck was really good, Tracy, Burt and Paula thought the pairing of the bread was odd.
+Although the duck was delicious, Tracy, Burt, and Paula thought the pairing of the bread was odd.
 I actually liked the addition, but I’m a bread addict.

-Next up, I absolutely loved the Short Ribs; a sweet potato puree with demi-glaze mole ($20).
+Next up, I absolutely loved the Short Ribs served with a sweet potato puree with demi-glaze mole ($20).
 It was fork tender, as short ribs should be, and delicious (“Wow”).
 The serving was large enough to slice into four pieces for our table (although next time I will order one just for myself).

 We also ordered the Asada; adobo skirt steak, poblano puree and fingerling potatoes ($26).
 This was the only disappointment of the evening.
 The puree was good, but the steak was fairly dry and surprisingly not very flavorful.
 To be fair, however, Burt and Paula do not like their meat rare, so it was ordered medium (I put my hands over my ears when meat is ordered less than medium rare).
 I would try it again on my own at medium rare or even rare, which I think would enhance the dish’s flavor.